saptarshibasu/kafka-study/README.md

   * `log.retention.ms`, `log.retention.minutes` & `log.retention.hours` - If more than one of these parameters are set, the smallest unit takes precedence
   * If both log retention by size and time are configured, messages will be removed when either criteria is met

+### Rebalancing

+* Rebalancing is the process where a group of consumer instances (belonging to the same group) co-ordinate to own a mutually exclusive set of partitions of       topics that the group has subscribed to
+* Every partition for all subscribed topics will be owned by a single consumer instance
+* One of the brokers is elected as the coordinator for a subset of the consumer groups
+* Co-ordinator role
+  * Triggering rebalancing whenever required (new members connect with co-ordinator, failed consumers are identified by failure detection run by the co-ordinator)
+  * Communicating the resulting partition-consumer ownership configuration to all consumers of the group undergoing a rebalance operation
+* Essentially, a rebalance kicks in when following conditions are met:
+  * Group membership changes, such as a new member joining
+  * Member subscription changes, such as one consumer changing the subscribed topics
+  * Resource changes, such as adding more partitions to the subscribed topic
+* Stages
+  * Rebalance -
+    * Kill the socket connection to any consumers in the group
+    * The consumers re-register with the co-ordinator
+  * Sync
+    * The group coordinator replies to all members with the latest generation information to fence off any previous generation consumers
+    * Nominates one of the members as the leader and replies to the leader with encoded membership and subscription metadata
+    * The leader shall complete the assignment based on membership and topic metadata information, and reply to the coordinator with the assignment information
+    * All the followers are required to send a sync group request to get their actual assignments
+    * Co-ordinator responds back with the assignment information
+  * Stable
+* Static membership with `group.instance.id` so that the same set of partitions are assigned back to the member after restart without a fresh rebalancing

 ### Delivery Symantics

 * Kafka supports